KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">7.3</span> Using weapons without a well-founded reason in department garages, especially in areas where suspects are arrested, is not allowed (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">7.4</span> Players who are not allowed to be on government property will be warned at least 3 times and will have one minute from the last warning to leave the area; otherwise, they will be sanctioned with a wanted level (<span style="color:red;">sanction: Faction Warn</span>).
+<span style="color:var(--pink);">7.4</span> Players who are not allowed to stay on government property will be summoned at least 3 times and will have 30 seconds from the last summon to leave the area, otherwise, they will be sanctioned with a wanted level.
+If they leave but return, they will not be summoned again and will be sanctioned directly with a wanted level (<span style="color:red;">sanction: Faction Warn</span>).

 ## 8. Radar